 - 0< PSR (Price to Sales Ratio) < 2.5

 - 0< PEG (Price Earning Growth) < 1.5

 Once the club has agreed on the principle of automatic selection through a set of filters (entry criteria), it needs to establish the investment objectives: Three were identified: Growth, Value and Recovery.
 This was followed by debates on what is meant by these objectives and how to translate these into sets of specific & clear (entry) criteria.

-- Discuss & agree concept
+- Discuss & agree the systematic concept

 - Investment objectives: Growth, Value or Recovery.

 - Select criteria, schedule, tools, portfolio parameters & policies (and exceptions)